karolinaCodes/Tinyapp/README.md

 Create an account to begin creating tinyURLS! 🍾

-!["screenshot of home page"](./docs/urls_index.jpeg) Once registered or logged in, you can view your home where all of your tinyURLS will be displayed.
-Here you also have the option to edit or delete them. ⚙️
+!["screenshot of home page"](./docs/urls_index.jpeg) Once registered or logged in, you can view your home page where all of your tinyURLS are displayed.
+Here, you also have the option to edit or delete them. ⚙️

 !["screenshot of create new url page"](./docs/urls_new.jpeg) Click "Create New URL" in the nav bar to be directed to the this page where you can create a new tinyURL! ✨

-!["screenshot of selected url page"](./docs/urls_show.jpeg) You can view the data for a specific tinyURL on this page which will appear after creating as creating a new tinyURL or after clicking "edit" on a URL from the home page.
-Here you can also visit the webite for which you create the tinyURL URL but clicking the tinyURL link. 🔍
+!["screenshot of selected url page"](./docs/urls_show.jpeg) You can view the data for a specific tinyURL on this page which will appear after creating a new tinyURL or after clicking "edit" on a tinyURL from the home page.
+Here, you can also visit the webite for which you created the tinyURL URL by clicking the tinyURL link. 🔍

 !["screenshot of login page"](./docs/urls_login.jpeg) All your URLS are safe and secure in your own account.
-Our system is ensures to keep your tinyURLS safe from any hackers.
-When you choose to log out of your account, no one will be able to access your tinyURLs unless you log back in. 🔑
+Our system ensures to keep your tinyURLS safe from any hackers.
+When you choose to log out of your account, you will be prompted to log back in. 🔑

 ## Dependencies